Rio 2016 Volunteer Overview

-Volunteering at the Rio 2016 games was like no event I have ever been apart of.
-I think one of the most exciting part about it for me, was seeing people from all over the world representing their countries.
+Volunteering at the Rio 2016 games was like no event I have ever been a part of.
+I think one of the most exciting parts about it for me, was seeing people from all over the world representing their countries.
 How passionate they were watching their favourite teams or teams playing, and of course coming in close contacts with the athletes.
 For the most part, because of how astonished I was, I just stood and stared.
 Great memories!

 I was a volunteer for